-Teams train year round for CORA (Canadian Outrigger Racing Association) races that are held year-round.
+Competitive teams train year round for CORA (Canadian Outrigger Racing Association) races.
 Race distances range from 1 km, flat-water sprints to 35-km open-ocean iron races.
 Races are held on Vancouver Island, the lower mainland and on Okanagan Lake.
 Some competitive teams travel as far away as Hawaii to compete.

 Paddling, steering, and rigging clinics are offered through the year.
 Teams also regularly practice the art of righting capsized canoes: huli-pu.
 Program meetings are held, as needed, to plan events.

 WAKE UP THE GORGE: Our springtime event offers two heats of 1000 meters in two lanes around one buoy at 500 meters.
 Each team's time total will result in awards for 1st, 2nd and 3rd place in the various categories. (see details)